-In my more than 35 years as an infectious disease specialist at Memorial Sloan Kettering Cancer Center, I have helped to diagnose and treat bacterial, fungal, viral, and parasitic infections in thousands of patients with cancer.
+In my more than 35 years as an infectious disease specialist at Memorial Sloan Kettering, I have helped to diagnose and treat bacterial, fungal, viral, and parasitic infections in thousands of people with cancer.

-As Chief and Medical Director of the Employee Health and Wellness Service, I am also responsible for maintaining the health and safety of our more than 15,000 employees and non-employees by making sure that they are compliant with all regulatory requirements.
-By doing this, employees will be assuring their own safety as well as that of our patients and visitors.
+As Chief and Medical Director of the Employee Health and Wellness Service, I am also responsible for maintaining the health and safety of our nearly 15,000 employees and volunteers by making sure that they are compliant with all regulatory requirements.
+By doing this, employees ensure their own safety as well as the safety of our patients and visitors.

 - Clinical Expertise: Infections Related to Cancer and the Immunocompromised Patient; AIDS; Fungal Diseases

 - Residencies: Roosevelt Hospital; US Public Health Service Hospital (Staten Island)

 - Fellowships: Roosevelt Hospital; Memorial Sloan Kettering Cancer Center

 As home to one of the world’s top cancer research centers, Memorial Sloan Kettering is typically involved in more than 900 clinical trials at a given time.
 Currently, clinical trials focused on the conditions I treat are enrolling new patients.
 If you’re interested in joining a clinical trial, click to learn about the trial’s purpose, eligibility criteria, and how to get more information.Learn more